maboa/MDN/live-streaming.md

 HLS can also be decoded using JavaScript which means we can support latest versions of Firefox, Chrome and Internet Explorer 10+.
 See this [HTTP Live Streaming JavaScript player](https://github.com/RReverser/mpegts).

+At the start of the streaming session an [extended M3U (m3u8) playlist](http://en.wikipedia.org/wiki/M3U8#Extended_M3U_directives) is downloaded.
+This contains the metadata for the various sub-streams that are provided.

 | Browser                  | DASH   | HLS       | Opus (Audio) |
 | ------------------------ | ------ | --------- | ------------ |